Did you know that 59% of CFOs in 2018 said analysis and decision-making are the biggest areas that need technology investment?

 - Use Icons to Increase Understanding

 Most users see and understand graphics faster than the written word.
 Using simple iconography can help them interpret the data more quickly and with less effort.
-For example, use a dollar sign to represent spending, and computer or laptop to show website traffic.
+For example, use a dollar sign to represent spending, and a computer or laptop to show website traffic.

 - Choose the Right Type of Data Visualization